Make a difference. One patient at a time.

 Certification Exam Pass Rate (2019)

-1. _____ Driver’s License (must be current non-expired) or DMV identification card, or military ID card, or passport.
+1. Driver’s license (must be current) or DMV identification card, military ID card, or passport.
 This is to show the student is over 18.

 2. Proof of one of the following:

-- Associates degree or higher from the United States
+- Associate degree or higher from the United States

 - Or CASAS test score of 9th grade or above, if none of the above are met